DiagramBank: A Quality-Audited Dataset of Scientific Schematic Diagrams with Multi-Level Document Context: Dataset Statistics and Analysis

 \subsection{Scale and Subset Sizes}

-DiagramBank is derived from a large pool of non-table figures extracted from OpenReview PDFs.
-Across all processed venues and years, we extract 452,339 non-table figures in total (plots, diagrams, photos, and others), of which 89,422 (19.8\%) are classified as diagrams by our CLIP-based type classifier (Table~\ref{tab:figure_type_dist}).
-Because automatic filtering inevitably introduces a precision--recall trade-off, we release the full diagram set together with the CLIP confidence score (\texttt{clip\_confidence}) to enable application-specific thresholding.
+DiagramBank is derived from a large pool of figures extracted from OpenReview PDFs.
+The initial classified pool contains 475,616 figures across the release coverage; the VLM cascade operates on the 94,176 accepted-paper candidates routed by the CLIP stage (Table~\ref{tab:cascade_funnel}).
+For the 2017--2025 non-table analysis slice summarized in the compact corpus-statistics graphic, we extract 452,339 non-table figures in total (plots, diagrams, photos, and others), of which 89,422 (19.8\%) are classified as diagrams by the first-stage CLIP type classifier.
+Because automatic filtering inevitably introduces a precision--recall trade-off, we expose these intermediate CLIP scores while making the 57,100 cascade-filtered diagrams the primary release.

-To support common usage patterns, we report two practical subsets: (1) an all-confidence subset that includes all figures labeled as diagram by the classifier (no confidence threshold), and (2) a high-confidence subset obtained by thresholding \texttt{clip\_confidence} (here shown with $>0.85$), which improves precision for retrieval and exemplar-driven generation.
-In addition, when paper decision metadata is available, we report counts for an accepted-paper subset (e.g., Accept/Poster/Spotlight/Oral), which is often preferred for studying publication-grade design conventions.
+To support common usage patterns, we report two CLIP-based views: (1) an all-confidence view that includes all figures labeled as diagram by CLIP (no confidence threshold), and (2) a high-confidence view obtained by thresholding \texttt{clip\_confidence} (here shown with $\geq0.85$), which improves precision for users who prefer a simple, cascade-free threshold.
+In addition, when paper decision metadata is available, we report accepted-paper counts (e.g., Accept/Poster/Spotlight/Oral).
+These counts are filters over the relevant view, not separate collection pipelines.

-Overall, confidence thresholding reduces the diagram pool from 89,422 to 59,765 (about one third fewer instances), which can be beneficial for precision-sensitive retrieval and for avoiding non-schematic false positives in RAG pipelines.
-Meanwhile, Figure~\ref{fig:dataset_stats}(b) shows that the dataset volume grows sharply in recent years, consistent with the rapid increase in AI/ML publication output on OpenReview.
+The primary cascade-filtered release contains 57,100 diagrams: 20,516 from ICLR, 11,267 from ICML, 19,655 from NeurIPS, and 5,662 from TMLR.
+This release is slightly smaller than the simple high-confidence CLIP view but is directly validated on its final kept paths and includes recovered diagrams that CLIP initially labeled as non-diagrams.
+Figure~\ref{fig:dataset_stats}(b) should be read as both a volume curve and a venue-coverage curve: early years are dominated by ICLR, with later increases partly reflecting broader OpenReview adoption and venue availability rather than publication growth alone.
+These views are related but distinct cuts: the CLIP analysis slice reports first-stage labels, while the primary release reports accepted-paper cascade outcomes from the documented routing pool.